-- 4955 Further, in the Exposure Draft Improvements to IFRS 8 Operating Segments (proposed amendments to IFRS 8 and IAS 34), the IASB proposes including a description of an entity's 'annual reporting package'. - 5056 The IASB observes that the description of an 'annual reporting package' is broader than its description of an 'annual report'.
-The IASB might incorporate the broader term 'annual reporting package' in the Exposure Draft of proposed amendments to IFRS 8 and IAS 34 depending on the feedback it receives on that document. - 5157 The IASB suggests the following ways that entities could identify clearly the information necessary to comply with IFRS Standards that has been provided outside the financial statements (to meet the requirements in paragraph 4.9(c) of the IASB DP).
+- 51 Further, in the Exposure Draft Improvements to IFRS 8 Operating Segments (proposed amendments to IFRS 8 and IAS 34), the IASB proposes including a description of an entity's 'annual reporting package'. - 52 The IASB observes that the description of an 'annual reporting package' is broader than its description of an 'annual report'.
+The IASB might incorporate the broader term 'annual reporting package' in the Exposure Draft of proposed amendments to IFRS 8 and IAS 34 depending on the feedback it receives on that document. - 53 The IASB suggests the following ways that entities could identify clearly the information necessary to comply with IFRS Standards that has been provided outside the financial statements (to meet the requirements in paragraph 4.9(c) of the DP).
 That is, entities could: - (a) provide in the financial statements a list of any information that forms part of the financial statements and is incorporated in them by cross-reference, together with its statement of compliance with IFRS Standards; - (b) clearly identify the cross-referenced information as information necessary to comply with IFRS Standards and that forms part of the financial statements; - (c) ensure the cross-reference in the financial statements clearly identifies and describes the information that it relates to; and - (d) ensure the cross-referenced information remains available over time as part of the annual report.

-EFRAG acknowledges that the use of cross references is already explicitly permitted in a few specific areas of IFRS Standards, and applied more widely in practice in some jurisdictions.
-EFRAG welcomes the provision of guidance in that area.
+EFRAG acknowledges that the use of cross references is already a practice and therefore, welcomes the IASB objective to provide guidance in that area.
 However, further work would be needed, together with audit authorities and regulators, to consider the audit, legal and regulatory implications of the proposed guidance in the different jurisdictions.